Frequently Asked Questions about Labyrinths

 Why is the path the width that it is?

 The Chartres labyrinth was created using the principles of sacred geometry, wherein every measurement and ratio is in proportion to each other.
 This generates the sense of harmony we feel when we look at and experience walking it.
-The path is approximately13 inches wide (34cm) and 860 feet long (262metres).
+The path is approximately 13 inches wide (34cm) and 860 feet long (262metres).
 The width of the path determines the intensity of the experience.
 If you made it wider it may seem easy to navigate the turns, but it would detract from the transformational possibilities offered by the original, more concentrated design.
 For more information, go to http://www.labyrinthos.net/chartresfaq.html

-What direction does the Centennial Park Labyrinth face?
+Which direction does the Centennial Park Labyrinth face?

 Labyrinthos